wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-54!

+-   !begin-bullet!
--   The default `theme_grey()` background colour has been changed from "grey90" to "grey92": this makes the background a little less visually prominent.
+    The default `theme_grey()` background colour has been changed from "grey90" to "grey92": this makes the background a little less visually prominent.

+    !end-bullet!
+-   !begin-bullet!
--   Labels and titles have been tweaked for readability:
+    Labels and titles have been tweaked for readability:

     !begin-bullets-55!
+    -   !begin-bullet!
-    -   Axes labels are darker.
+        Axes labels are darker.

+        !end-bullet!
+    -   !begin-bullet!
-    -   Legend and axis titles are given the same visual treatment.
+        Legend and axis titles are given the same visual treatment.

+        !end-bullet!
+    -   !begin-bullet!
-    -   The default font size dropped from 12 to 11.
+        The default font size dropped from 12 to 11.
 You might be surprised that I've made the default text size smaller as it was already hard for many people to read.
 It turns out there was a bug in RStudio (fixed in 0.99.724), that shrunk the text of all grid based graphics.
 Once that was resolved the defaults seemed too big to my eyes.

+        !end-bullet!
+    -   !begin-bullet!
-    -   More spacing between titles and borders.
+        More spacing between titles and borders.

+        !end-bullet!
+    -   !begin-bullet!
-    -   Default margins scale with the theme font size, so the appearance at larger font sizes should be considerably improved (#1228).
+        Default margins scale with the theme font size, so the appearance at larger font sizes should be considerably improved (#1228).

+        !end-bullet!

     !end-bullets-55!
+    !end-bullet!
+-   !begin-bullet!

--   `alpha` now affects both fill and colour aesthetics (#1371).
+    `alpha` now affects both fill and colour aesthetics (#1371).

+    !end-bullet!
+-   !begin-bullet!
--   `element_text()` gains a margins argument which allows you to add additional padding around text elements.
+    `element_text()` gains a margins argument which allows you to add additional padding around text elements.
 To help see what's going on use `debug = TRUE` to display the text region and anchors.

+    !end-bullet!
+-   !begin-bullet!
--   The default font size in `geom_text()` has been decreased from 5mm (14 pts) to 3.8 mm (11 pts) to match the new default theme sizes.
+    The default font size in `geom_text()` has been decreased from 5mm (14 pts) to 3.8 mm (11 pts) to match the new default theme sizes.

+    !end-bullet!
+-   !begin-bullet!
--   A diagonal line is no longer drawn on bar and rectangle legends.
+    A diagonal line is no longer drawn on bar and rectangle legends.
     Instead, the border has been tweaked to be more visible, and more closely match the size of line drawn on the plot.

+    !end-bullet!
+-   !begin-bullet!
--   `geom_pointrange()` and `geom_linerange()` get vertical (not
+    `geom_pointrange()` and `geom_linerange()` get vertical (not
     horizontal) lines in the legend (#1389).

+    !end-bullet!
+-   !begin-bullet!
--   The default line `size` for `geom_smooth()` has been increased from 0.5 to 1 to make it easier to see when overlaid on data.
+    The default line `size` for `geom_smooth()` has been increased from 0.5 to 1 to make it easier to see when overlaid on data.

+    !end-bullet!
+-   !begin-bullet!
--   `geom_bar()` and `geom_rect()` use a slightly paler shade of grey so they aren't so visually heavy.
+    `geom_bar()` and `geom_rect()` use a slightly paler shade of grey so they aren't so visually heavy.

+    !end-bullet!
+-   !begin-bullet!
--   `geom_boxplot()` now colours outliers the same way as the boxes.
+    `geom_boxplot()` now colours outliers the same way as the boxes.

+    !end-bullet!
+-   !begin-bullet!
--   `geom_point()` now uses shape 19 instead of 16.
-This looks much
-    better on the default Linux graphics device.
+    `geom_point()` now uses shape 19 instead of 16.
+This looks much better on the default Linux graphics device.
 (It's very slightly smaller than the old point, but it shouldn't affect any graphics significantly)

+    !end-bullet!
+-   !begin-bullet!
--   Sizes in ggplot2 are measured in mm.
+    Sizes in ggplot2 are measured in mm.
 Previously they were converted to pts (for use in grid) by multiplying by 72 / 25.4.
 However, grid uses printer's points, not Adobe (big pts), so sizes are now correctly multiplied by 72.27 / 25.4.
-This is unlikely to noticeably affect display, but it's technically correct (<https://youtu.be/hou0lU8WMgo>).
+This is unlikely to noticeably affect display, but it's technically correct
+    (<https://youtu.be/hou0lU8WMgo>).

+    !end-bullet!
+-   !begin-bullet!
--   The default legend will now allocate multiple rows (if vertical) or columns (if horizontal) in order to make a legend that is more likely to fit on the screen.
+    The default legend will now allocate multiple rows (if vertical) or columns (if horizontal) in order to make a legend that is more likely to fit on the screen.
 You can override with the `nrow`/`ncol` arguments to `guide_legend()`

+    !begin-codeblock!
     ``` r
     p <- ggplot(mpg, aes(displ,hwy, colour = model)) + geom_point()
     p